Shades of Medium Gray

 Our database currently catalogs 17 primary variations of Medium Gray, but the spectrum allows for infinite gradations between these defined points.

-What is the exact hex code for Medium Gray?
+What is the primary hex code for Medium Gray?

 The standardized hex code for Medium Gray is #808080.
 This code ensures accurate reproduction across all digital platforms.